 As part of the Golden Horseshoe region of Ontario, a ring of development around the western end of Lake Ontario, Toronto and Hamilton are geographically close, connected by major arteries in the Queen Elizabeth Way and Highway 407, along with a number of other roads.
-As two of the larger urban centres in Ontario, both cities are subject to similar auto insurance risk factors based on population, insurance claims, road conditions and crime.
+As two of the larger urban centers in Ontario, both cities are subject to similar auto insurance risk factors based on population, insurance claims, road conditions, and crime.

 Auto Insurance in Ontario

 Ontario is home to the highest car insurance costs in Canada.
 The provincial industry is tightly regulated, though served by private insurance companies.
 The Financial Services Commission of Ontario oversees the companies issuing auto insurance in the province.
 Though regulated, the market remains open to competition.
 Each insurance provider is free to propose its own operating methods and rate calculation formulas.

 The government legislates mandatory auto insurance coverage, which all vehicles must carry to drive Ontario roads.
-This includes third party liability coverage of $200,000 that most motorists choose to increase.
-A basic policy includes additional accident benefits coverage, no-fault statutory insurance, and protection against collisions uninsured and unidentified motorists.
+This includes third-party liability coverage of $200,000 that most motorists choose to increase.
+A basic policy includes additional accident benefits coverage, no-fault statutory insurance, and protection against collisions of uninsured and unidentified motorists.
 No insurance provider can sell policies with less than minimum coverage.

 Car Insurance Rates in Hamilton and Toronto

 With the average Ontario motorist paying about $1,500 for car insurance in 2015, drivers in both cities can expect the mid-point to remain about the same or decrease slightly.
 The provincial government is several years into a mandate to lower car insurance premiums by 15 percent.
-The most recent changes took effect June 1, 2016.
+The most recent changes took effect on June 1, 2016.
 These consolidated some accident benefits coverage, effectively reducing amounts insurers could potentially pay.
 Changes were also made to update the definitions of catastrophic injury.